-But if you need solutions to your regular classes where you have dozens of students that train 2 ou 3 times per week it’s crucial that you use simple and more practical training strategies.
+But if you need solutions to your regular classes where you have dozens of students that train 2 or 3 times per week it’s crucial that you use simple and more practical training strategies.

 And it’s even more important to choose really effective and proven methods!!

-PLYOMETRIC TRAINING IS TIME SAVING AND ECONOMIC!!
+PLYOMETRIC TRAINING IS TIME-SAVING AND ECONOMIC!!

-Change of Direction Speed involves:
+Change-of-Direction Speed involves:

 - The ability to brake